matosjoaops/dockerlive-study/task-3/instructions.md

 ## Objective

 The objective of this task is to optimize and to fix the provided Dockerfile.
 In its current state, the Dockerfile that has been provided will not produce a container that can run this project.
 You should use the knowledge you have about Docker to fix the problems in the Dockerfile.
-You should also try to make sure the file is well-documented.
+You should also try to make sure the file is well-documented and that no unnecessary actions are performed.
 You are allowed to use a web browser to look for information.

 ## Project Description